On Invariants of Constant $p$-Mean Curvature Surfaces in the Heisenberg Group $H_1$: Introduction

 Suppose $\Sigma$ is a surface in the Heisenberg group $H_{1}$.
 There is a one-form $I$ on $\Sigma$ induced from the adapted metric $g_{\Theta}$.
 This induced metric is defined on the whole surface $\Sigma$ and is called the first fundamental form of $\Sigma$.
-The intersection $T\Sigma\cap\xi$ is integrated to be a singular foliation on $\Sigma$ called the characteristic foliation.
+The intersection $T\Sigma\cap\xi$ is integrated to be a singular foliation on~$\Sigma$ called the characteristic foliation.
 Each leaf is called a characteristic curve.
-A point $p\in\Sigma$ is called a singular point if at which the tangent plane $T_{p}\Sigma$ coincides with the contact plane $\xi_{p}$; otherwise, $p$ is called a regular (or non-singular) point.
+A point $p\in\Sigma$ is called a singular point if the tangent plane $T_{p}\Sigma$ coincides with the contact plane $\xi_{p}$; otherwise, $p$ is called a regular (or non-singular) point.
 Generically, a point $p\in\Sigma$ is a regular point, and the set of all regular points is called the regular part of $\Sigma$.
-In this paper, we always assume that the surface $\Sigma$ is of $C^{2}$, but of $C^{\infty}$ on the regular part.
+In this paper, we always assume that the surface $\Sigma$ is of class $C^{2}$, but of class $C^{\infty}$ on the regular part.
 On the regular part, we can choose a unit vector field $e_{1}$ such that $e_{1}$ defines the characteristic foliation.
 The vector $e_{1}$ is determined up to a sign.
 Let $e_{2}=Je_{1}$.
 Then $\{e_{1},e_{2}\}$ forms an orthonormal frame field of the contact bundle $\xi$.
 We usually call the vector field $e_{2}$ a horizontal normal vector field.
-Then the $p$-mean curvature $H$ of the surface $\Sigma$ is defined by
+Then the $p$-mean curvature $H$ of the surface $\Sigma$ is defined by $ \nabla_{e_{1}}e_{2}=-He_{1}$.
+The $p$-mean curvature $H$ is only defined on the regular part of $\Sigma$.
+If $H=c$, which is a~constant on the whole regular part, we call the surface a constant $p$-mean curvature surface.
+In particular, if $c=0$, it is a~$p$-minimal surface.
+There also exists a function $\alpha$ defined on the regular part such that $\alpha e_{2}+T$ is tangent to the surface~$\Sigma$.
+We call this function the $\alpha$-function of~$\Sigma$.
+It is uniquely determined up to a sign, which depends on the choice of the characteristic direction~$e_{1}$.
+Define~${\hat{e}_{1}=e_{1}}$ and \smash{$\hat{e}_{2}=\frac{\alpha e_{2}+T}{\sqrt{1+\alpha^2}}$}, then $\{\hat{e}_{1},\hat{e}_{2}\}$ forms an orthonormal frame field of the tangent bundle $T\Sigma$.
+Notice that $\hat{e}_{2}$ is uniquely determined and independent of the choice of the characteristic direction $e_{1}$.
+In \cite{ChiuH/HuangY/LaiS:2017,ChiuH/LaiS:2015}, it was shown that these three invariants, $I$, $e_{1}$, and $\alpha$, form a complete set of invariants for constant $p$-mean curvature surfaces with $H=c$ in $H_{1}$.
+Namely, for any two surfaces with the same constant $p$-mean curvature having the same $I$, $\alpha$, $e_1$, they are differed only by a Heisenberg symmetry.
+In particular, if $\Sigma\subset H_{1}$ is a \emph{constant} $p$-mean curvature surface with $H=c$, then in terms of a compatible coordinate system $(U; x,y)$, which means $e_{1}=\frac{\partial}{\partial x}$, the integrability condition (see \cite{ChiuH/LiuH:2022}) is reduced to